prateekgurnani10/walkie-talkie-chatapp/Readme.md

 # Walkie-Talkie-Chatapp

-a realtime 💬 walkie-talkie style chat app with the ability to record and upload audio from the device.
+A Full-stack realtime 💬 walkie-talkie style chat app with the ability to record and upload audio from the device.
 Built with Vue, Javascript, Firebase,HTML and CSS.

 ## Project setup
 ```